TA-Lib/ta-lib-python/README.md

 # TL;DR teaser:
 output = Function('sma')(input_arrays, timePeriod=20, price='open')
 upper, middle, lower = Function('bbands')(input_arrays, 20, 2, 2)
-print Function('STOCH').get_info()
+print Function('STOCH').info
 ```

-You'll notice a few things are different now.
+You'll notice a few things are different.
 The function is now a class,
 initialized with any supported function name and optionally input_arrays.
 To run
 the TA function with our input data, we call get_outputs().
 But the SMA function
 only takes one input, and we gave it five!
 Certain TA functions define which